-In the biggest recruiting surprise of the offseason, Iowa State lands 7-foot-1 center Giorgos Tsalmpouris from Greece that’s eligible to play immediately.
+In the biggest recruiting surprise of the offseason, Iowa State lands 7-foot-1 center Georgios Tsalmpouris from Greece that’s eligible to play immediately.

 Cyclone Fanatic says that Tsalmpouris has committed to the Cyclones, and it was fairly quick process with head coach Fred Hoiberg’s NBA connections.

 Apparently Iowa State put a full-court press on Tsalmpouris about a week ago.
 I am hearing that Fred Hoiberg and Matt Abdelmassih’s NBA scouting buddies tipped Iowa State onto the 17-year old big man.